About EPND

 Stakeholder involvement & communication

-WP6 will develop an integrated framework for stakeholder engagement, coordinating consultations, interviews, and surveys.
-Bidirectional communication will ensure the EPND platform and outputs are informed and driven by feedback from key stakeholders in the neurodegenerative disease and research community.
+WP6 develops an integrated framework for stakeholder engagement and coordinates consultations, interviews, and surveys.
+Bidirectional communication ensures the EPND platform and outputs are informed by feedback from key stakeholders in the neurodegenerative disease and research community.

 Sustainable Icon